 Smoothies are typically made with fruit and water (or a dairy base), which is high in sugar and can cause inflammation.
 A green smoothie, on the other hand, is made with fruit, water (or a plant-based liquid) and leafy greens.
 A green smoothie can taste just as good as a regular smoothie, yet the health results are MUCH better for you.

-Heck, drinking this daily smoothie is what helped me get the body and energy to do some incredible things like ran 47 miles of the Grand Canyon, rode motorcycles through Morocco, published two best-selling recipe books and created a backyard garden for my kids.
+Heck, drinking this daily smoothie is what helped me get the body and energy to do some incredible things like run 47 miles of the Grand Canyon, ride motorcycles through Morocco, publish two best-selling recipe books and create a backyard garden for my kids.

 This daily habit has kept my kids healthy when we didn’t have health insurance, energized us in between school and sports and nourished us so we don’t need to take vitamins.